ostrowr/ts-json-validator/README.md

 ## Usage
 First, import the important stuff:

-`import { createSchema as S, TsjsonParser, Validator } from "ts-json-validator"`
+`import { createSchema as S, TsjsonParser, Validated } from "ts-json-validator"`

 Then define a schema. `ts-json-validator` currently supports every keyword, though not all of them contribute to the final derived type.